ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Conditional Reference Series Triple {#sec-comid-triple-cond-ref}

-A Conditional Reference Series triple relates reference measurements to a Target Environment where endorsed measurements are accepted given all reference measurements are accepted.
+A Conditional Reference Series triple relates reference measurements to a Target Environment where endorsed measurements are accepted if all reference measurements are accepted.
 The triple subject is a compound statement consisting of a Target Environment and initial Reference Values that MUST be satisfied before evaluating the triple object.